5-1 Volleyball Rotation

 Overlap Violations to Watch

 The most common overlap mistakes happen when the setter and adjacent players focus on getting to their serve-receive positions too early.
 The setter in Zone 6, for example, must stay behind the Zone 3 player and between the Zone 5 and Zone 1 players until the serve is contacted.
 Coaches can prevent violations by marking "checkpoint" spots on the practice court where each player verifies their position before the serve.
+Tracking overlap violations and serve receive accuracy during practice gives you concrete data points to address in player feedback sessions.
+Record serve receive notes for each player with Striveon's athlete notes so the checkpoint a player missed is still there at the next session.

 5-1 Defensive Transitions